1. What does Bees for Development do?

 Often beekeepers are not constrained by a shortage of hives but a shortage of market connections.
 In our opinion addressing marketing issues can boost honey production and trade more effectively than equipment distribution.

-Answer: We are very willing to receive articles from any member of the beekeeping community.
+We are very willing to receive articles from any member of the beekeeping community.
 Just follow these simple guidelines and we will happily consider your submission click here and follow the link to Submit an Article.